Washington Wizards Logo

 What is Washington Wizards?

-This is the NBA franchise, previously known under other names: Washington Bullets, Capital Bullets, Baltimore Bullets, Chicago Zephyrs, Chicago Packers.
-It has existed since 1961 and has changed its location many times.
-Now her home stadium is Capital One Arena.
+This is an NBA franchise that was previously known as the Washington Bullets, the Capital Bullets, the Baltimore Bullets, the Chicago Zephyrs, and the Chicago Packers.
+It has existed since 1961 and has moved several times.
+Its current home stadium is the Capital One Arena.

 1962